 \section{Abstract}

 Controlling the dispersion of a subset of decision variables in an optimization problem is crucial for enforcing fairness or load-balancing across a wide range of applications.
-Building on the well-known equivalence of finite-dimensional norms, the note develops a family of parameterized convex models that regulate the dispersion of a vector of decision-variable values through its coefficient of variation.
-Each model contains a single parameter that takes a value in the interval $[0,1]$.
+Building on the well-known equivalence of finite-dimensional norms, the article develops a family of parameterized convex models that regulate the dispersion of a vector of decision-variable values through its coefficient of variation.
+Each model has a single parameter taking values in the interval $[0,1]$.
 When the parameter is set to zero, the model imposes only a trivial constraint on the optimization problem; when set to one, it enforces equality of all the decision variables.
 As the parameter varies, the coefficient of variation is provably bounded above by a monotonic function of that parameter.
-The note also presents theoretical results that relate the space of feasible solutions to all the models. \keywords{Dispersion control \and Fairness \and Convex optimization \and Parametric family}
+The article also presents theoretical results relating the space of feasible solutions across all models.
+Finally, it compares the models' solution quality on a variant of the assignment problem that regulates the dispersion in the assignment costs. \keywords{Dispersion control \and Fairness \and Convex optimization \and Parametric family}

 \subclass{90C05 \and 90C25 \and 91B32 \and 90B50}